St. Mary's A.D.S. Cemetery, Haisnes, France

 Lieutenant John Kipling, Irish Guards

-At the age of 17 John had enthusiastically answered the call for volunteers to join the British army immediately after the outbreak of war on 4th August 1914.
-Although John was initially passed over twice for military service due to his eyesight that August, his father asked his friend Lord Roberts, Colonel-in-Chief of Overseas Forces and former Commander-in-Chief of the Irish Guards, to nominate John for an officer's commission in the Irish Guards.
-The nomination was successful and John joined the regiment in training in mid September 1914.
-Almost exactly one year later, promoted to Lieutenant and just turned 18, John was on the battlefield in action with the 2nd Battalion Irish Guards for the first time on the afternoon of 27th September.
-The battalion was in an attack by the 2nd Guards Brigade in the Guards Division against the Chalk Pit and pit head north-east of Loos village.
-According to the battalion War Diary, within an hour of the attack at 4pm John Kipling, named as a Second Lieutenant, was wounded and missing (1).
+Having left Wellington College at the age of 16 John enthusiastically answered the call for volunteers to join the British army immediately after the outbreak of war on 4 August 1914.
+Although John was initially passed over twice for military service due to his eyesight, his father approached his friend Lord Roberts, Colonel-in-Chief of Overseas Forces and first Honorary Colonel of the Irish Guards, to nominate John for an officer's commission in the Irish Guards.
+The nomination was successful and John joined the regiment in training in September 1914.
+Almost exactly one year later, promoted to Lieutenant and just turned 18, John was on the battlefield in action with the 2nd Battalion Irish Guards for the first time on the afternoon of 27 September.
+The battalion was in an attack by the 2nd Guards Brigade in the Guards Division to take the Chalk Pit and Chalk Pit Wood north-east of Loos village.
+The men went into the attack from 4pm.
+According to the battalion War Diary John Kipling was wounded and was subsequently missing (1).

 Rudyard Kipling and the Imperial War Graves Commission

-As a result of Rudyard's search for his son, John, he was inspired to become closely involved with the burial services and commemorative monuments of the Imperial War Graves Commission, now named the Commonwealth War Graves Commission.
+As a result of Rudyard's search for John he was inspired to become closely involved with the burial services and commemorative monuments of the Imperial War Graves Commission, now named the Commonwealth War Graves Commission.
 Rudyard Kipling was invited to become a Commissioner in 1917.

 “Their Name Liveth for Evermore”

-He was responsible for suggesting the phrase “Their Name Liveth For Evermore” (2), which was accepted as the inscription for the Stone of Remembrance (also known as the War Stone) found in many British and Commonwealth military cemeteries located around the world.
+Rudyard was responsible for suggesting the phrase “Their Name Liveth For Evermore” (2), which was accepted as the inscription for the Stone of Remembrance (also known as the War Stone) found in British and Commonwealth military cemeteries around the world.

 “Known unto God”

-Rudyard also suggested the words “Known Unto God” for an inscription at the foot of a headstone marking the remains of an unidentified British or Commonwealth soldier.
-So many thousands of men had been “lost” to their families in the Great War of 1914-1918.
+Rudyard suggested the words “Known Unto God” for an inscription at the foot of a headstone marking the remains of an unidentified British or Commonwealth soldier.
+Many thousands of men had been “lost” to their families in the Great War of 1914-1918.

 Over 1,500 graves in St. Mary's A.D.S.
-Cemetery are unidentified and will therefore bear the inscription “Known unto God”.
+Cemetery are unidentified and bear the inscription “Known unto God”.

 Design of St. Mary's A.D.S.
 Cemetery